-WHO guidance on the evaluation of taste masking6
+WHO guidance on the evaluation of taste masking

-Qualitative evaluation of the taste by a taste panel
+Qualitative evaluation of the taste by a taste panel,

 Consumer testing is acknowledged as the best method for assessing a product.
 Consumers are regarded as individuals who are prescreened to be actual users of the product tested with particular interest to product quality.
-In line with this definition and taking into consideration the sensory http://www.ema.europa.eu/docs/en GB/document library/Scientific guideline/2009/09/WC500003782.pdf differences between adults and children, it is evident that the children as a target population are regarded as the most suitable panel for taste assessment of pediatric formulations.
+In line with this definition and taking into consideration the sensory

+European Medicines Agency.
+2005.
+Reflection Paper: Formulation of Choice for the Paediatric Formulation.
+EMA/CHMP/PEG/194810/2005.
+Available at differences between adults and children, it is evident that the children as a target population are regarded as the most suitable panel for taste assessment of pediatric formulations.